openstack-archive/nova-powervm/README.rst

 (e.g. iSCSI or Floating IPs) will not pass.
 These should be ommitted from the Tempest test suite.

-A `sample Tempest test configuration` for the PowerVM driver has been provided.
+A `sample Tempest test configuration`_ for the PowerVM driver has been provided.

 Thorough unit tests exist within the project to validate specific functions within this implementation.

-.. _sample Tempest test configuration: https://github.com/powervm/powervm-ci/tree/master/tempest
+.. _`sample Tempest test configuration`: https://github.com/powervm/powervm-ci/tree/master/tempest

 Functional Tests